 If elected, I will champion the development of new models for hybrid conferences, publications, member engagement and leadership, and on-line communities, while continuing to actively engage young professionals world-wide as active Society volunteers to provide creative and responsive ideas, products, and services for our membership.
 These innovative models also enable us to be more inclusive and foster diversity.
 Our goal must be to provide innovation, service, inclusivity, and value to our diverse membership throughout their careers.

 Our members and volunteers are our greatest assets and we must strategically engage them in our society transformation and empower a team of volunteers to passionately share our mission and vision to make the Computer Society an innovation and change leader within IEEE and our world.

 I look forward to receiving your input to help us make the Computer Society of value to you and providing service and value to all our members and our communities.

 Some specific opportunities that I look forward to working with our members to achieve include the following:

 Exploring new opportunities to grow input and guidance of members throughout our organizations, working with and strengthening our chapters across the globe.

 Developing new products that are of value to professionals, students, and researchers from publications on new directions in computing and its applications, to new resources for students and professionals throughout their career.

-Increasing the timeliness of our publications to get the latest research and application information into the community as soon as possible.
+Guiding the shaping of the future of Computer Society digital products, publications and offerings, and increasing their timeliness to get the latest research and application information into the community as soon as possible.

 Increasing availability, equity, and inclusivity of our events, products, and services to all members of our community.
 We have seen a growth in diversity, inclusivity, and student involvement in our new conference models through providing virtual and hybrid conferences and we have to continue these efforts and learn from them to increase DEI in all our efforts.